Sarah Cameron Sunde

 Sarah Cameron Sunde is an American, New York based interdisciplinary environmental artist.
-For the first 10 years of her career (1999-2010), she identified primarily as a Theater Maker and Director, and was known internationally as the American-English translator and director of Norwegian playwright Jon Fosse’s works.
+For the first 10 year of her career (1999-2010), she identified primarily as a theater maker and director, and was known internationally as the American-English translator and director of Norwegian playwright Jon Fosse's works.
 Though she continued theater making/directing through 2017, In 2010, her work shifted primarily to that of a time-based visual artist working at the intersection of public, performance, and video art, which she continues today.
-At this intersection, Sunde works site-specifically with duration and scale to examine the human relationship to deep time, the more-than-human-world, and the environment.
+At this intersection, Sunde works site-specifically with duration and scale to examine the human relationship to deep time, the more-than-human world, and the environment.

 Her most notable work to date is 36.5 / A Durational Performance with the Sea, a public, video, and performance artwork made in collaboration with water and communities across the world.
-The work was made with the intent to deepen people’s relationships with our global waters while bringing attention to the climate crisis and rising sea levels.
-Inspired by Hurricane Sandy’s devastating toll on New York City in 2012, 36.5 was made over nine years and across six continents (2013-2022).
+36.5 was made over nine years and across six continents (2013-2022).
 The durational video work created from these performances will continue to be worked with, explored, and exhibited through the foreseeable future.

 Career

 36.5 / A Durational Performance With the Sea

 While visiting Maine in 2013, Sunde conceived a performance piece where she would stand at the edge of a body of water from low tide to low tide, allowing the water to rise from her feet, engulf her body, then fall back down again as a metaphor for sea level rise on a human being.
-36.5 is a piece of site-specific, collective, international performance, and video art working to bring awareness to sea level rise, build solidarity with our global community, and deepen the human relationship with water.
 Each of the nine iterations are made up of three main components: A physical, live performance, a livestreamed performance, and a timelapse and durational video work created from each performance.

 Between 2013 and 2022 she staged nine performances on six different continents (Maine, Mexico, San Francisco, the Netherlands, Bangladesh, Brazil, Kenya, Aotearoa-New Zealand).
 Locations were chosen based on how affected they have been by sea level rise.
-The performances were a reaction to Hurricane Sandy, and the final performance occurred on September 14, 2022 in the New York Estuary in New York City (Astoria, Queens) At each location she invites community members to join her in the performance as well as in 'environmental initiatives.'
+The performances were a reaction to Hurricane Sandy, and the final performance occurred on September 14, 2022 in the New York Estuary in New York City (Astoria, Queens) At each location she invites community members to join her in the performance as well as in "environmental initiatives".

 Notable partners and exhibitions of the work include: the Georgia Museum of Art, Athens, GA (2020), Gallatin Galleries, New York, NY (2020), Te Uru Gallery, Aotearoa-NZ (2020), Fort Jesus Museum and Cheche Gallery, Mombasa and Nairobi, Kenya (2019), Museu de Arte Moderna, MUSAS, Salvador, Brazil (2019), Britto Arts Space, Dhaka, Bangladesh (2017), and De Appel, and Oude Kerk, Netherlands (2015).